apache/flink/docs/setup/jobmanager_high_availability.md

   <pre>recovery.zookeeper.quorum: address1:2181[,...],addressX:2181</pre>

   Each *addressX:port* refers to a ZooKeeper server, which is reachable by Flink at the given address and port.

+- **ZooKeeper root** (recommended): The *root ZooKeeper node*, under which all required coordination data is placed.

+  <pre>recovery.zookeeper.path.root: /flink # important: customize per cluster</pre>

+  **Important**: if you are running multiple Flink HA clusters, you have to manually configure seperate root nodes for each cluster.

 - **State backend and storage directory** (required): JobManager meta data is persisted in the *state backend* and only a pointer to this state is stored in ZooKeeper.
 Currently, only the file system state backend is supported in HA mode.